jia-wu-feng/PP2PG/tool/README.md

 Output file:

     Two genome-based alignment results file, containing 2 folders.
-One is the phasing results of g1 genome alignment, which includes: g1 reads, g2 reads, unknown reads, and reads that only mapped to the g1 genome; the other is the phasing results of g2 genome alignment, which includes: g1 reads, g2 reads, unknown reads, and reads that only only mapped to the g2 genome.
+One is the phasing results of g1 genome alignment, which includes: g1-synteny reads, g2-synteny reads, unknown reads, and reads that only mapped to the g1 genome; the other is the phasing results of g2 genome alignment, which includes: g1-synteny reads, g2-synteny reads, unknown reads, and reads that only mapped to the g2 genome.
-    g1_genome/g1reads.bam --- g1 reads mapped to g1 genome
+    g1_genome/g1reads.bam --- g1-synteny reads mapped to g1 genome
-    g1_genome/g2reads.bam --- g2 reads mapped to g1 genome
+    g1_genome/g2reads.bam --- g2-synteny reads mapped to g1 genome
     g1_genome/unknowreads.bam --- unknown reads mapped to g1 genome
-    g1_genome/g1onlyreads.bam --- reads that only mapped to the g1 genome g2_genome/g1reads.bam --- g1 reads mapped to g2 genome
+    g1_genome/g1onlyreads.bam --- reads that only mapped to the g1 genome g2_genome/g1reads.bam --- g1-synteny reads mapped to g2 genome
-    g2_genome/g2reads.bam --- g2 reads mapped to g2 genome
+    g2_genome/g2reads.bam --- g2-synteny reads mapped to g2 genome
     g2_genome/unknowreads.bam --- unknown reads mapped to g2 genome
     g2_genome/g2onlyreads.bam --- reads that only mapped to the g2 genome